fgonzalezr1998/n_en_raya/README.md

 ### GameActivity:

-When the game starts, *GameActivity* is shown.
+When the game starts, the *GameActivity* is shown.
 This activity contains a title, a marker, the game table and two buttons (one for start a new game and the other to see the settings).

 ![img](docs/game_activity.png)